pnnl/lamellar-runtime/README.md

 `srun -N 2 -p partition_name -mpi=pmi2 ./target/release/examples/{example}`
 where `<test>` is the same name as the Rust filenames in each subdirectory in the examples folder  (e.g. "am_no_return")

-Finally, the number of worker threads used within lamellar is controlled by setting an environment variable: LAMELLAR_THREADS
+The number of worker threads used within lamellar is controlled by setting an environment variable: LAMELLAR_THREADS

 e.g. `export LAMELLAR_THREADS=10`

+The rofi backend provider can be set by explicitly setting using the world builder: e.g. `lamellar::LamellarWorldBuilder::new().with_lamellar(Backend::Rofi)` currently three Rofi options exist:
+`Backend::RofiVerbs` -- to use the verbs provider (enabling distributed execution) `Backend::RofiShm` -- to use the shm provider (enabling smp execution) `Backend::Rofi` -- uses the provider specified by `LAMELLAR_ROFI_PROVIDER` environment variable if defined, else allows libfabrics to select the provider.
+Current possible values for `LAMELLAR_ROFI_PROVIDER` include `verbs` and `shm`

-Note, if running on a single node, simply execute the binaries directly, no need to use mpiexec or srun.
+Note, if running on a single node, you can use the `local` lamellaer e.g. `Backend::Local` to simply execute the binaries directly, no need to use mpiexec or srun.

 HISTORY